hmarr/angularFire/documentation.md

 ### $getCurrentUser()

-The `$getCurrentUser` function returns a future that will be resolved with the user info for the currently logged-in user.
+The `$getCurrentUser` function returns a promise that will be resolved with the user info for the currently logged-in user.
 Note that the user info will be null if no user is logged in.